-The AC power source required by the charger will vary depending on the charger installed in the vehicle.
-Refer to the specifications printed on the charger for details.
+The AC power source required by the charger will vary depending on the charger used.
+Refer to the specifications provided with the charger for details.

 Use of extension cords is not recommended.
 If you find it necessary to use an extension cord, make sure the extension cord power rating exceeds the power requirements of the charger.